vizv/scripts/docs/adv-rumors.rst

     :summary: Improves the conversation menus in Adventure mode.
     :tags: adventure interface

-In adventure mode, start a conversation with someone.
-This tool will:
+When you start a conversation with someone in adventure mode, this tool will:

-- Add all words to keywords for easier filtering/searching everywhere
+- Make conversation topics searchable by additional useful keywords based on the topic description
-- Additional 'slay' and 'kill' keywords for choices where someone was slain
+- Add ``slay`` and ``kill`` keywords for topics about someone who was slain

 Overlay
 -------

-This script also provides an overlay that is managed by the `gui/overlay` framework.
+This script functions via an overlay that is managed by the `gui/overlay` framework.
-When the `adv-rumors.conversation` overlay is enabled, the script will automatically run on the convesration screen, introducing additional keywords.
+When the ``adv-rumors.conversation`` overlay is enabled, the script will automatically run on the convesration screen, introducing additional keywords.